someengineering/resoto.com/docs/contributing/resoto.md

 ---
-sidebar_label: Resoto
+sidebar_label: Resoto Components
 ---

-# Contributing to Resoto
+# Contributing to Resoto Components

 The source code for Resoto lives in the [`someengineering/resoto` repository on GitHub](https://github.com/someengineering/resoto).
 Resoto consists of multiple components, where each component is maintained as separate project.